Key takeaways:

 - Using website builders can help cut costs.
 These platforms offer free themes, hosting, and tools to get your site up without breaking the bank.

 - Planning ahead is by far the smartest way to stay on budget.
-Focus on vital features, choose the right hosting plan, and avoid paying for unnecessary add-ons to keep your costs manageable.
+Focus on vital features, choose the right hosting plan, and avoid unnecessary add-ons to keep your costs manageable.

-So, how much does it cost to build a website in 2025?
+So, how much does it cost to build a site in 2026?

-The short answer: it can cost anywhere from $200 to over $100,000.
+The short answer: it can cost anywhere from $0 to over $100,000.
 Generally, the price depends on whether you use a website builder or hire a professional team.
-Website costs also have varying factors, and if you’re not careful, you could easily go over your budget.
+Website costs vary, and if you’re not careful, you could easily go over your budget.

 Don’t worry, if done right, the benefits of having your own website outweigh the website costs.
 With a professional website, your brand reaches a wider audience, boosts credibility, and easily integrates marketing approaches to convert website visitors into loyal customers.